jpearl8/twitter/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. I made the API function for User timeline.
-I didn't have time to make the table, but if I had a few more hours!
-2.
+1. I would finish all of the extra features
+2. talk through what messenger on twitter would look like
+3. notifications about error messages!

 ## Video Walkthrough